In Memoriam: Emma Lewis Thomas, 19322021

 Annelise Mertz (Professor Emerita of Washington University in St. Louis) Wins the 2004 Missouri Arts Award, the States Highest.

 Wanda Pruska-Wallace (Henry Street Playhouse and NDT 19601983, MLDC 19711975) and her husband, David Wallace, now operate a resort called Natures Paradise on St. Lucia in the Caribbean.
 Phyllis Lamhut recommends it highly as a great place, most beautiful.
 Wanda offers a 20% discount to the Nikolais-Louis Family (mention Bearnstow Journal when you inquire).
 And Natures Paradise has a dance studio available!
-See their Web site (including pictures of Wanda!) at www.stlucianaturesparadise.com.
+See www.facebook.com/naturesparadise/ (And pictures of Wanda!
+Wanda and David Wallace) .

 Greetings from Suzy McDermaid Freidel (and Squire and Puck) from Glenlyon Vineyards & Winery.
 (See also www.glenlyonwinery.com.)